andreevWork/taskbot/README.md

   - `PORT` - local port for http server with bot`s description page
 - use `npm start` script for start dev server
 - use `npm test` for start jest tests

-## Description of used tech stack and decisions

-TODO